Taxus floridana: Description

-It occurs in the same region as the even rarer Torreya taxifolia and is similar to it in general appearance, but can be told by the shorter, blunt-tipped (not spine-tipped) leaves and the less strong smell of the crushed leaves.
+It occurs in the same region as the also-rare Torreya taxifolia and is similar to it in general appearance, but can be differentiated by the shorter, blunt-tipped (not spine-tipped) leaves and the less strong smell of the crushed leaves.
 Distinction from other yew species is more difficult, and like most yews it has sometimes been treated as a subspecies of Taxus baccata, as T. baccata subsp. floridana (Nutt. ex Chapm.)
 Pilger.

+A 2021 report by Morton Arboretum in northern Illinois states, "There are three species of yew (Taxus) native to the United States.
+They are notoriously difficult to differentiate visually, but their native distributions do not overlap and therefore they are easily distinguished geographically."

 Ecology

-Taxus floridana grows slowly, and prefers slightly acidic soil and partial shade on moderate north-facing slopes and is highly fire sensitive as well as shade tolerant.
+Taxus floridana grows slowly, and prefers slightly acidic, well drained soil and partial shade.
+It is highly fire sensitive as well as shade tolerant.
 Potential influences on their distribution include variation of soil, aspect, and moisture.
 There is no indicator species associated with it.
 It is hardy to USDA zone 8.
 It can be grown from cuttings or seeds.
 Seed scarification is required for germination and it persists through layering and sprouting.
 Birds feed on their cones and excavate stems for insects.

 Uses

 The bark contains paclitaxel, a mitotic inhibitor used to combat numerous forms of cancer.
+The inhibitor is called Taxol, but scientists have found new evidence that suggests the taxol is actually produced by the fungus that lives on the Florida yew.
 The seeds and leaves, however, are poisonous to humans if consumed.